 New drugs for PsA target certain molecules inside the immune cell.
 One such drug is apremilast (Otezla).

-In addition to these medicines, steroid injections into the affected joint can bring down swelling and relieve pain.
+In addition to these medications, steroid injections into the affected joint can bring down swelling and relieve pain.
 If the joint is badly damaged, surgery is an option to fix or replace it.

 A few alternative therapies have also been studied for PsA.
 Ask your doctor if it’s worth trying one or more of these techniques: